 - Inserts or Co-Molded Components

 CSS conducts material form, material layup or placement, product design, tooling, and manufacturing trade studies to identify solution(s) which meet the Client's objectives.
-The best solutions are often a compromise or give and take between composite product performance, composite product quality or durability, and composite product manufacturing cost drivers.
+The best solutions are often a compromise that balances composite product performance, product quality (durability), and product manufacturing cost drivers.

-CSS utilizes Computer Aided Design (CAD) and basic Finite Element Analyses (FEA) tools to predict composite performance, optimize the designs, and ultimately select the optimum solution.
+CSS utilizes Computer Aided Design (CAD) and basic Finite Element Analyses (FEA) tools to predict composite performance and optimize the composite product design.
 Composite prototype fabrication trials conducted by CSS, by the Client, or through a partnership with a prospective composite manufacturer are then used to validate the proposed manufacturing approach and optimize the composite process parameters.
-Prototype fabrication trials also yield FRP composite subcomponent and/or composite prototypes for laboratory and field testing, a critical step before composite production implementation.
+Prototype fabrication trials also yield FRP composite components for laboratory and field testing, a critical step before composite production implementation.

 CSS maintains a strategic affiliation with the University of Delaware's internationally recognized Center for Composite Materials (CCM) to give our Clients access to state-of-the-art composite laboratories and prototype fabrication facilities as well as over 100 CCM staff and research professionals, a literal FRP composite think tank for especially challenging composite projects.

 CSS also offers composite engineering services to support the execution of composite product qualification programs and product redesign efforts associated with field return or warranty problem resolutions.

 CSS was tasked to design and develop a lightweight FRP composite spool for use in a performance sporting goods application.
 The composite part had to perform like the incumbent machined aluminum spool, mate with existing hardware, and visually communicate a high end product story.